wp-plugins/collapsing-categories/readme.txt

   * Show post counts in Category links
   * Show pages as well as posts
-  * Links point to root, index.php or archives.php
+  * Links point to root, index.php or categories.php
   * Sort by category name or category id
   * Sort in ascending or descending order